catwell/cw-web/separateconcerns/blog/articles/2023-02-03-staff-engineer-inch.md

-% The Staff Engineer role at small companies
+% The Staff Software Engineer role at small companies
 % Pierre Chapuis
 % 2023-02-03 12:20:00